-Georgia Military College awards three degrees: the Associate in Arts, the Associate in Science and the Associate in Applied Science, with concentrations in multiple disciplines.
+Georgia Military College awards three degrees: the Associate of Arts, the Associate of Science, and the Associate of Applied Science, with concentrations in multiple disciplines.
 Each degree is organized on the liberal arts tradition of higher education with a core curriculum of humanities, natural sciences, mathematics/technology and social sciences.
+The college has a First Year Experience program to assist incoming students with acclimating to the college environment and developing character education and critical thinking skills.
 The curriculum is learning based, placing great emphasis on the student learner mastering a broad set of educational objectives and developing proficiency in those objectives.